paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-049-military-selective-service.md

 Section was formerly classified to section 462 of the former Appendix to this title prior to editorial reclassification and renumbering as this section.

 #### Amendments
+2025—Subsec. (d).
+Pub.
+L. 119–60, § 535(b)(4)(A), substituted “registration under” for “, neglecting, or refusing to perform the duty of registering imposed by” and struck out “, or within five years next after the last day before such person does perform his duty to register, whichever shall first occur” before period at end.

+Subsec. (e).
+Pub.
+L. 119–60, § 535(b)(4)(B), substituted “Federal agencies” for “the Secretary of Health and Human Services” and “to be registered” for “by a proclamation of the President” and struck out “to present themselves for and submit to registration under such section” after “under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802)” and “by the Secretary” before “under this subsection”.

+Subsec. (g).
+Pub.
+L. 119–60, § 535(b)(4)(C), struck out subsec. (g).
+Text read as follows: “A person may not be denied a right, privilege, or benefit under Federal law by reason of failure to present himself for and submit to registration under [section 3802 of this title](./chapter-049-military-selective-service.md#section-3802) if—

+“(1) the requirement for the person to so register has terminated or become inapplicable to the person; and

+“(2) the person shows by a preponderance of the evidence that the failure of the person to register was not a knowing and willful failure to register.”

 1986—Subsec. (f)(1).
 Pub.
 L. 99–661, § 1366(1), substituted “Except as provided in subsection (g), any person” for “Any person”.

 Subsec. (g).
 Pub.
 L. 99–661, § 1366(2), added subsec. (g).